Dolton, Illinois

-Dolton (/ˈdɔːltən/) is a village in Thornton Township, Cook County, Illinois, United States.
+Dolton (/ˈdɔːltən/) is a village and south suburb in Thornton Township, Cook County, Illinois, United States.
 The population was 21,426 at the 2020 census.
 Dolton is located just west of the expressway Interstate 94 and immediately south of the city limits of Chicago.
 It is bordered by Chicago to the north, Riverdale and Harvey to the west, South Holland to the south, and Calumet City to the east.

 History

 A post office has been in operation in Dolton since 1854.
 The village was named for a family of early settlers.
 The villages of Dolton and nearby Riverdale were effectively one community until each incorporated separately in 1892.

 Geography

 In 2021, Dolton was an area of 4.69 sqmi, of which 4.57 sqmi (or 97.50%) is land and 0.12 sqmi (or 2.50%) is water.